-An intangible asset associated with a marketed product is amortized on a straight-line basis over the estimated useful life, which is based on expected patent life, and/or other factors depending on the expected economic benefits of the asset, ranging from 3 to 20 years.
-Amortization of intangible assets is included in amortization and impairment losses on intangible assets associated with products in the consolidated statements of profit or loss.
-Amortization and impairment losses on intangible assets associated with products is separately stated in the consolidated statements of profit or loss because intangible assets associated with products have various comprehensive rights and contribute to our ability to sell, manufacture, research, market and distribute products, compounds and benefit multiple business functions.
+An intangible asset associated with a marketed product is amortized on a straight-line basis over the estimated useful life, which is based on expected patent life, and/or other factors depending on the expected economic benefits of the asset, ranging from 3 to 20 years, from marketing approval.
+These intangible assets are assessed for impairment if indicators of a potential impairment exist.
+An impairment is recorded if the carrying value exceeds the recoverable amount of the intangible assets.
+Intangible assets relating to marketed products of which Takeda recalls or ceases sales for any reason are written down to their recoverable amount.
+Amortization, impairment and reversal of impairment related to intangible assets associated with marketed products are included in amortization and impairment losses on intangible assets associated with products in the consolidated statements of profit or loss.